Canada Gazette, Part I, Volume 156, Number 20: Regulations Amending the Secure Air Travel Regulations and the Designated Provisions Regulations

 Small business lens

-The assessment of the small business lens concluded that the proposed Order would not have an impact on small businesses, as it would not impose any new administrative or compliance costs on small businesses.
+Analysis under the small business lens concluded that the proposed amendments would not impact Canadian small businesses.

 Regulatory cooperation and alignment